volitico-kellen/MLPE/README.md

         number of lattice points across which to calculate performance_metric

     r_multiple: float or int, default=1
-        n-ball radius as a multiple of lattice point width
+        n-ball radius as a multiple of lattice point width, for calculation of model performance

     csv: bool, default=True
         whether to output mmc_L, lattice_structure, and lattice_scores outputs as csvs into the current directory.